-When your turf is delivered there is a chance that it will have begun to yellow.
-This is normal and is caused by a lack of sunlight.
+When your turf is delivered there is a chance that it will have begun to yellow slightly in colour.
+This is normal as turf is of course a living product.
+The discolouration is caused by a lack of sunlight & the rolls drying out during transport.
 We cut all our turf the day before it is due for delivery, but this still means it is rolled up overnight.
-Yellowing is much more common during spring and summer, but as long as you lay the turf as soon as it is delivered, it will begin to root in and will green up quickly.
-However, we understand that it is not always possible to lay the turf as soon as it arrives, so there are some simple steps you can follow to help slow the yellowing process.
+Yellowing is much more common during warm days during the spring and summer, but as long as you lay the turf and water it as quickly as possible as soon as it is delivered to your door, it will begin to root in and will green up quickly with plenty of water and sunshine.